We've independently reviewed this article to make sure it's as accurate as we can make it.

 The steps to follow are:

-- Unplug your water heater
+- Cut off power and water supply to your water heater

 - Remove the outer metal casing to expose the appliance’s internal components